FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

   * Miss labeled figures
   * Spacing issues

-### How to Contribute with a Pull Request
+## How to Contribute with a Pull Request
 The Working Group uses pull requests to track changes.

+### Pull Request Lifecyle
 To submit a change to the specification:

 #### **1. Create a topic branch:**
 Prefixed with the issue-id included in the name (e.g. `4-resource-name-dimension`)